Chart Color Schemes

 Suffolk Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Six projects identified by AreaSearch are expected to impact the area significantly.
-These include 9-15 Clifford Street Development, Suffolk Park Roundabout, 41 Bottlebrush Crescent Residential Subdivision, and Kool Beanz Academy Childcare Centre.
-The following list details those likely to be most relevant.
+AreaSearch has identified six infrastructure projects that may impact the area's performance.
+Key projects include: 9-15 Clifford Street Development, Suffolk Park Roundabout, 41 Bottlebrush Crescent Residential Subdivision, and Kool Beanz Academy Childcare Centre.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.